Skip to content

 How Often Should You Inspect a Safety Harness?

-Every harness on your site should be inspected on two schedules: daily by the user and periodically by a competent person.
+Every harness on your site needs to be inspected on two schedules: daily by the user, and periodically by a competent person.
+Both are essential—one protects workers in the moment, the other protects the company long term.

 1. Daily Pre-Use Checks